About Kettering University

 General Motors divested itself of ownership in 1982.
 Though fully independent of General Motors, we maintained part of our old name until 1998, GMI Engineering and Management Institute.
 As an independent private college we expanded the number and types of companies employing our co-op students, added master‘s degree programs, established new majors and replaced GM financial support with tuition, donations and endowment income.

-In changing our name to Kettering University in 1998, we carry the name of a man whose life represents who we are.
+In changing our name to Kettering University in 1998, we carry the name of a man whose life represents who we are as an institution.
 Charles Kettering was famous for his technical knowledge and inventions, was fascinated by ideas, respected human imagination and believed that service was the purpose of education.
 We honor his legacy with our cooperative education program, student-centered learning, faculty scholarship and preparation of students to be leaders in service to their professions and to society.

 Non-Discrimination Policy Statement